EconomyLens.com

 Italy wants to reduce the financial burden on gas-fired power plants that produce nearly half of its electricity. ©AFP

 Rome (AFP) – Italy is once again challenging the EU’s green transition, pushing for an overhaul of the bloc’s carbon trading scheme and changing the way the tool operates to try to cut electricity bills.
-Prime Minister Giorgia Meloni called Thursday for the European Union’s Emissions Trading System (ETS) — which obliges heavy polluters to buy permits — to be suspended pending a reform.
+Prime Minister Giorgia Meloni called Thursday for the European Union’s Emissions Trading System (ETS)—which obliges heavy polluters to buy permits—to be suspended pending a reform.
+“Italy specifically wants to propose suspending the ETS system at this time of risk of a surge in energy prices,” Meloni said, referring to the fallout from the Iran war.
+Rome would “forcefully demand (its) suspension” at a summit of EU leaders in two weeks, she added.

 Related

+It is the latest effort by Rome to reshape the EU’s green agenda, following a successful campaign to get Brussels to push back a landmark 2035 ban on new petrol and diesel cars.
 Meloni, leader of the far-right Brothers of Italy party, has long railed at what she says are “green follies” imposed by Brussels.
 Italian Industry Minister Adolfo Urso has also called for “a substantial overhaul” of the ETS.
-Italy is now one of several countries in the bloc pushing for greater flexibility on decarbonisation goals, particularly regarding energy, as its industries struggle with the Mediterranean nation’s sky-high energy costs.
+Italy is now one of several countries in the bloc pushing for greater flexibility on decarbonisation goals, particularly on energy, as its industries struggle with the Mediterranean nation’s sky-high energy costs.

 Rome also wants to lower energy bills by transferring the cost for carbon permits from gas-fired power plants to consumers.
-It claims the move will cut costs because the price of electricity generated by different forms of energy — even renewables — is pegged to the most expensive, which is usually gas.
+It claims the move will cut costs because the price of electricity generated by different forms of energy—even renewables—is pegged to the most expensive, which is usually gas.
 However, many commentators are sceptical that meaningful savings from the measure, which is currently being debated in parliament, will be passed onto consumers.
 Instead, analysts say, it risks rewarding dirty energy producers while reducing revenues at green energy companies, thereby slowing Italy’s already sluggish renewables rollout.

 “Affordable electricity for consumers comes from accelerating on the cheapest technologies, not by subsidising the priciest ones to make them slightly less expensive,” Beatrice Petrovich, senior energy analyst at Ember, told AFP.
-Italy’s proposal to compensate operators of gas-fired plants for ETS permits also changes “the rules mid-game,” Petrovich noted.
+Italy’s proposal to compensate operators of gas-fired plants for ETS permits also changes “the rules mid-game,” Petrovich pointed out.
 That “hinders innovation and risks slowing investment in renewable capacity,” she added.
+Patrizio Donati, director of power producer Terrawatt, agreed that the bill penalises renewables, insisting that the only way to “systematically lower energy prices” is to transition away from fossil fuels.

 © 2024 AFP